aishani691/Zomato-Web-Scraper/README.md

 # Zomato-Web-Scraper

-Scrapes data from top restuarants of different cities listed in Zomato and data regarding them, mainly :
+Scrapes data from top restuarants of different cities listed in Zomato, mainly:

 1. 'ID'   : Unique ID of the restuarant
 2. 'Name'  : Name of the restuarant